Honeybee: Locality-enhanced Projector for Multimodal LLM: : Locality-enhanced MLLM

 \subsubsection{Architecture}

 \paragraph{\cabs.} In deep learning, convolution has been the most successful architecture for modeling local context \cite{lecun1995convolutional,resnet-bottleneck,vgg}.
 Thus, we design \underbar{C}onvolutional \underbar{Abstractor}, \cabs, for effective local context modeling. \cref{fig:arch}a depicts the entire architecture, comprising $L$ ResNet blocks~\cite{resnet-bottleneck} followed by adaptive average pooling and another $L$ ResNet blocks.
 This design allows to abstract visual features to any squared number of visual tokens, and even project to more visual tokens than the original number of visual features.
-We also tested several variants~\cite{convnext,vgg}, but ResNet~\cite{resnet-bottleneck} shows the best performance.
-Further details are provided in \cref{sec:appendix:details-on-projectors}.
+We also tested several variants~\cite{convnext,vgg} in \cref{sec:appendix:details-on-projectors}, but ResNet~\cite{resnet-bottleneck} shows the best performance.

 \paragraph{\dabs.} While convolution is a successful concept in local context modeling, one can argue that it introduces overly strict inductive biases for locality.
 Hence, we propose \underbar{D}eformable attention-based \underbar{Abstractor}, \dabs, enhancing the locality-awareness of the resampler during abstraction while keeping its flexibility.
 Specifically, the deformable attention~\cite{ddetr} benefits in preserving local context; each learnable query gathers visual features via a 2-D coordinate-based sampling process using reference points and sampling offsets focusing on near the reference points.
 Here, we propose an advanced initialization method of reference points where the reference points are manually initialized, distributing uniformly over the whole feature map.
 This additional technique allows \dabs to capture fine-grained and comprehensive information for a given image.
 More detailed explanations are given in \cref{sec:appendix:details-on-projectors}.